TOUR THE MEMORIAL BATTLESHIPS MISSOURI & ARIZONA

 Schedule

-Activity & Event Itinerary For 7-Hour Tours Starting On Oahu
+Activity & Event Itinerary For 7-Hour Tours Starting On O'ahu

 (Subject to change depending on Pearl Harbor Ticket Time)

-Click To Learn About Tours Starting on Big Island, Maui, or Kauai
+Click To Learn About Tours Starting on Big Island, Maui, or Kaua'i

-6:30 AM | Departure from your accommodations in either Waikiki or Ko Olina. |
+| 6:30 AM | Departure from your accommodations in either Waikiki. |

-7:15 AM | Arrival at the Pearl Harbor Visitor Center, where you'll have the freedom to explore the exhibits at your leisure. |
+| 7:15 AM | Arrive at the Pearl Harbor Visitor Center, where you'll be free to explore the exhibits at your leisure. |

-8:30 AM | Cross the harbor by boat to visit the Arizona Memorial. |
+| 8:30 AM | Cross the harbor by boat to visit the Arizona Memorial. |

-10:00 AM | Embark on a tour of the Battleship Missouri, exploring its decks and history. |
+| 10:00 AM | Embark on a tour of the Battleship Missouri, exploring its decks and history. |

-12:30 PM | Depart from the harbor vicinity to ascend to Punchbowl Crater for panoramic photo opportunities. |
+| 12:00 PM | Depart from the harbor vicinity to ascend to Punchbowl Crater for panoramic photo opportunities. |

-1:30 PM | Return to your Waikiki, Ko Olina Hotel |
+| 1:30 PM | Sightseeing return to your Waikiki Hotel |

 Meal Options

-- For security reasons, no bags are allowed.
+For security reasons, no bags are allowed.
 Additionally, no iPad cases or clutch wallets are permitted.
 A wallet must be no larger than a regular-sized cell phone.

-- Bags are not allowed in Pearl Harbor Visitor Center but if needed may be checked and stored for $7.00 per small bag or $10.00 per large bag.
+Bags are not allowed in Pearl Harbor Visitor Center but if needed may be checked and stored for $7.00 per small bag or $10.00 per large bag.
 It is recommended only essential items such as phones, wallets, and a water bottle or any needed medicines be brought on tour.

 Refund

 In the event of cancellation or request change to your reservation, please note the following.
-Tours originating from Oahu, there is no charge for date change or tour change based on tour availability but must be made 72 hours prior to the original tour day.
+Tours originating from O'ahu, there is no charge for date change or tour change based on tour availability but must be made 72 hours prior to the original tour day.
 No refunds issued for any tours within the 72-hour period, prior to the start of your tour.

 No stop is guaranteed to be operating on the day of your tour.
 We have no control of Navy and Army operations which may result in the closure of Ford Island or the boats going to the Arizona Memorial without notice.
 In the event of this occurring, our guides will make up for it in a variety of ways so your experience is always worthwhile.